liuzihe02/liuzihe02.github.io/content/flow/fallen.md

 ---

-I didn't read Paradise Lost, but I found this painting somewhat soul-stirring.
+I didn't read Paradise Lost, but I found this painting of Lucifer that was inspired by Paradise Lost somewhat soul-stirring.
 We see Lucifer's intense gaze as he looks *(at the viewer? slightly off centre? maybe is he angry at us?)* ahead, a mixture of angst, betrayal, remorse, anger, and other emotions up to viewer interpretation.
 I love how the darkness of the side of his face and his right eyebrow contrasts with that blinding gaze, accentuated by small white highlights.
 I could almost feel what he must have felt getting cast out from heaven.

 I felt a little bit like that in 2023 and 2024.
 I would always stir up frustration at both my past self and the environment around me, despite knowing I probably made the best choice I could've and there was nothing I could do about it.
 Knowing full well I was in a very privileged situation, yet still unsatisfied with the plenty I already had.
 It did drive me to work harder though, which I suppose did pay off in the long run.